yapalfredo/nodejspractice/README.md

 It has a basic authentication feature "WWW-Authenticate" to block unauthorized access.
 This app is working for me 100%, and successfully deployed online via [Heroku](https://yaptodoapp.herokuapp.com/)

+## What does this app lack?
+Since this was a really simple, I didn't find the importance in following the application development standard.
+With a tiny application like this I think I can still get away with it.
+Here are three things that this app is lacking:
+1.)
+Code Organization.
+There was no separation of the interface and logic codes.
+2.)
+Multi-user support.
+Right now, only me can login in to it.
+3.)
+Not enough details.

 ## What's the stack used on this project?
 MongoDB, Express, NodeJS.
 APIs: For asynchronus calls I used Axios.
 For for extra layer of security, I also used sanitize-html.